-These consolidated financial statements of the Parent Company and its subsidiaries, collectively herein referred to as the Group, have been prepared in accordance with Philippine Financial Reporting Standards (PFRSs).
-They were approved and authorized for issue by the Parent Company's board of directors (BOD) on April 30, 2024.
+These consolidated financial statements were approved and authorized for issue by the Parent Company's board of directors (BOD) on April 28, 2025.

 Details of the Group's material accounting policies are included in Note 27.

 Basis of Measurement

 The consolidated financial statements have been prepared on the historical cost basis except for the following items, which are measured on an alternative basis on each reporting date: